Leasing a car

 Some leases come with mileage caps

 Some leases come with mileage caps.
-These caps refer to the amount of miles you’re allowed to put on the car between the start and the end of your leasing agreement.
-If you exceed the mileage cap, you’ll be liable for what are likely to be some major charges at the end of your lease.
+These caps refer to the number of miles you’re allowed to put on the car between the start and the end of your leasing agreement.
+If you exceed the mileage cap, you’ll be liable for what is likely to be some major charges at the end of your lease.
 Be sure to keep this in mind whenever you’re taking a leased car out for a drive.

 There’s a number of payments due at the beginning of any car lease, so make sure you have your wallet with you when you visit the dealership.
 At the very least, you’ll need to pay your first and likely your last month’s payment, license and registration fees, freight charges, taxes, processing fees, and other costs.

 There are different kinds of car leases